 The University of Exeter’s head of education services has apologised after comparing an email protest by the group Students For Academic Mitigation to “cyber terrorism” in a leaked internal email.

-The email states that the protest “may be a damp squib but otherwise possibly hit hard teams like SID and Hubs”, the university’s enquiry points, and “I don’t think any ‘reply’ as noted below is necessary.
-I would equate such action to cyber terrorism and I don’t feel the need to respond.”
+The email states that the protest “may be a damp squib but otherwise possibly hit hard teams like SID and Hubs”, the university’s enquiry points, and “I would equate such action to cyber terrorism and I don’t feel the need to respond.”

 Students For Academic Mitigation today launched “#SaveOurGrades Day”, describing the event “as our opportunity to tell the uni we need protective academic policies” to mitigate the impact of the COVID-19 pandemic on students’ grades.
-The group asked students to “Use our copy and paste messages, or your own, to comment, message and email every Exeter University account you can find!”
+The group said: “Use our copy and paste messages, or your own, to comment, message and email every Exeter University account you can find!”

 The university has responded to the leak with a message written by the staff member to colleagues, saying: “I apologise for the unwise choice of words in my earlier message.
 As I understood it, the aim of today’s protest was to bombard all University enquiry points with high numbers of messages so as to disrupt our operations.